2 Australians and a Filipina killed in Philippine hotel, officials say - KVIA

 2 Australians and a Filipina killed in Philippine hotel, officials say

-TAGAYTAY, Philippines (AP) — Officials say two Australian nationals and their Filipina companion were killed in a hotel in a popular resort city south of the Philippine capital, and police were trying to identify and track down the suspects.
-A hotel worker found the bodies of the victims, whose hands and feet were tied, in a room at the Lake Hotel in Tagaytay city, south of Manila on Wednesday, according to a police statement.
+TAGAYTAY, Philippines (AP) — Officials in the Philippines say two Australian nationals and their Filipina companion have been killed in a hotel in a popular resort city south of the capital Manila, and that police are trying to identify and track down the suspects.
+A hotel worker found the bodies of the victims, whose hands and feet were tied, in a room at the Lake Hotel in Tagaytay city, on Wednesday, according to a police statement.
 Police did not identify the victims or provide other details of what it said was a “murder incident.”
 Tagaytay Mayor Abraham Tolentino apologized to the families of the victims.
 The victims were believed to be a man in his 50s from Australia, his Philippine-born partner and her Filipina relative.